bensivo/hexagonal-architecture-study/README.md

    - google domains for domains
    - lets encrypt for SSL
    - nginx in reverse proxy mode
-   - maybe a different database, if postgres is too heavy to run on a small droplet - sqlite might be a good option
 - [ ] Add Jaeger to the docker-compose, and push traces to it for each HTTP call.
 Consider honeycomb.io for managed trace storage (free for last 2 months of storage)